mcer12/CuteCube/README.md

 ## About the project
 This is a little cube toy with leds that changes color depending on which side it's laid on.
-It uses accelerometer to detect orientation and if you shake it, it does a random color animation.
+Kids love it and it can be used for decision making (just kidding), desk games etc. It uses accelerometer to detect orientation and if you shake it, it does a random color animation.
 With 350mAh battery it lasts for about 2 weeks depending on use.

 ![alt text](https://raw.githubusercontent.com/mcer12/CuteCube/refs/heads/main/Images/showcase.gif)

 ## Important notes
+- Letting toddlers play with this is at your own risk!
 - you can use BMI055 or BMI088, make sure to select correct one in the sketch as they have different instruction sets
 - Use my fork of the libraries to allow low power (gyro sleep):
 BMI088: https://github.com/mcer12/bmi088-arduino